hashnfv/hashnfv-octopus/docs/scenario-lifecycle/current-status.rst

 Current Status
 ---------------

-tdb: this chapter will summarize the scenario analysis.
+This chapter summarizes the scenario analysis to provide some background.
+It also defines the way to introduce the scenario processes.

 Arno
 ^^^^^^^^